Nido helps banged-up Mets rally past Marlins 5-4 in 10 - WHIZ News

 TRAINER’S ROOM

 Mets: Marte was removed in the fourth with left groin tightness. … McCann exited in the sixth with discomfort on his left side. … 2B/OF Jeff McNeil was out of the starting lineup for rest.
 He is expected to play Sunday and then go on paternity leave, meaning he’ll likely miss some or all of the three-game series at second-place Atlanta that begins Monday night.
-McNeil flied out as a pinch-hitter in the eighth and stayed in to play right field. … RHP Jacob deGrom (stress reaction in right scapula) is scheduled to pitch into the fourth inning during his third minor league rehab start in the middle of the upcoming week.
+McNeil flied out as a pinch-hitter in the eighth and stayed in to play right field. … RHP Jacob deGrom (stress reaction in right scapula) is scheduled to pitch into the fourth inning at least for Triple-A Syracuse in his third minor league rehab start during the upcoming week.

 UP NEXT